On-premises pressure is the line Google drew.

 Next step

-Swap the kiosk for a link that stays compliant.
+Swap the kiosk for a lower-pressure follow-up.